 Cardiologist Robert D. McBane, M.D., and Ariela L. Marshall, M.D., with Hematology at Mayo Clinic's campus in Rochester, Minnesota, discuss the new U.S. Food & Drug Administration drug watch list — and specifically, direct-acting oral anticoagulants (DOACs).

-Direct-acting oral anticoagulants are a class of drugs that, although different in their action, are clinically similar.
-DOACs can be used for stroke prevention in nonvalvular atrial fibrillation, venous thromboembolic (VTE) disease such as deep venous thrombosis or pulmonary embolism, or for clot prevention after orthopedic surgery such as a hip or knee replacement as well as many other conditions.
+DOACs are a class of drugs that, although different in their action, are clinically similar.
+DOACs can be used for stroke prevention in nonvalvular atrial fibrillation, treatment of venous thromboembolic disease such as deep venous thrombosis or pulmonary embolism, and clot prevention after orthopedic surgery such as a hip or knee replacement, as well as many other conditions.

-Patients who would not be good candidates for DOACs are those with mechanical hearts, antiphospholipid antibody syndrome, and patients who are pregnant.
-Compliance with DOACs is extremely important just as it would be for patients undergoing regular INR monitoring.
+Patients who are not good candidates for DOACs include those with mechanical hearts or antiphospholipid antibody syndrome, or patients who are pregnant.

 Video Content Outline: